GiorgiChkhitunidze/Sentiment-Analysis-Disaster-Tweets/README.md

 # Sentiment Analysis using Kaggle Disaster Tweets dataset

-This repository is devoted to my first sentiment analysis project.
+<p> This repository is devoted to my first sentiment analysis project.
+I am using BERT model for text encoding.</p>

+##### The notebook consists of:
+- Exploratory data analysis (EDA)
+- Preprocessing data
+- Loading BERT model and tokenizing text
+- Building neural model and training
+- Visualization of results

+## Acknowledgements: